Hideto Tomabechi: Academic Membership

-US: ACM, IEEE, Association for the Advancement of Artificial Intelligence, Association for Computational Linguistics, Cognitive Science Society.
+US: American Psychological Association, ACM, IEEE, Association for the Advancement of Artificial Intelligence, Association for Computational Linguistics, Cognitive Science Society.

-Knight and ambassador
+Knightship

 Hideto Tomabechi has been appointed the new Delegate Japan of the Orders of Royal House of Savoy.
 Tomabechi will also be representing the Japanese Delegates for MILITARY AND RELIGIOUS ORDER OF THE SAINTS MAURICE AND LAZARUS (Ordine dei Santi Maurizio e Lazzaro), SAVOY ORDER OF MERIT, and JUNIOR KNIGHTS ORDER OF ROYAL HOUSE OF SAVOY which currently are active in charity and education programs in Japan.

-Hideto Tomabechi is ambassador of the State of the African Diaspora and ambassador of the Dalai Lama.

 Television commentator

 Hideto Tomabechi appears weekly in the program Barairo Dandy on the Japanese television channel Tokyo MX.
 He mainly analyzes scientific topics and comments on various news.
 It covers topics such as international economy, medicine, politics, and psychology.

 The House of Tomabechi

 Hideto Tomabechi also is a Head and House Master of martial art of House of Tomabechi (Tomabechi-ryu 10-dan).
 House Martial Art of Tomabechi is an ancient Bujutsu with history over 700 years.
 It dates back to when Ashikaga Shogunate requested aristocratic clans to become warriors who were later called Samurai.

 Tomabechi-ryu has been clan only martial arts for generations.
 In recent years, Dr. Tomabechi has taught selected members from Japanese Self Defense Forces Special Forces and Japanese Riot Police as exceptions of the house rule.
 His ancestors include famous Samurais such as Norimasa Uesugi, Shogunal ruler of Kanto region for Ashikaga Shogunate, Tadahiro Okubo, Magistrate (Bugyo) of Kyoto and Nagasaki, and Army Bugyo-nami for Tokugawa Shogunate.
 He awarded the famous Katana "Kotetsu” which belonged to his ancestors to Chief Isami Kondo of Shinsengumi (Shogunate security police) at the end of Edo Era.

 Tomabechi was also trained in various Japanese martial arts including Judo, Kendo and Karate in his youthhood.
 There was Budo-Ban in Japan from 1945 to 1950 by Supreme Commander Allied Powers (SCAP).
 Dr. Tomabechi's grand father Hidetoshi Tomabechi, member of Japanese Diet, chief of Kano-Juku and an early instructor (8 dan) of Kodokan Judo for Jigoro Kano was a central figure in having Judo exempted from the ban.
 Kendo was also released from the ban.
 Ancient house martial arts were not released from the ban.
 Therefore, it was important to keep house martial art practice private.
 Accordingly, in his early youth, Dr. Tomabechi was trained in Kodokan Judo and Keisatsu (Police) Kendo in public and trained in the house martial art in private.
 He also joined Kyokushin Karate at age 13 during early days of Kyokushinkan.

 Currently, he also is an Honorary President of World Kyokushin Budokai.
-He has 5 dan black belt in Kyokushin Karate.
+He has 6 dan black belt in Kyokushin Karate.